sbodenstein/personal_website/content/post/alphazero/index.md

 This was repeated 800 times in the original AlphaZero implementation, and then the visit counts for each child in `root_node.children` softmaxed, giving a new policy $\pmb{\pi}$ over actions.
 This new policy is generally better than using the neural net policy $\mathbf{p}$.
 MCTS can thus be viewed as a *policy improvement operator*, $\pmb{\pi}=\text{MCTS}(s, f_\theta)$

 There is one important detail missing: how to select actions in the **Selection** step.
 The key is that we want to balance *exploration* and *exploitation*: the `node.visit_count` tells us how often we've tried this action, and we want to choose actions that we haven't tried too often.
-But we also want to try the actions we know are best.
-We have a measure of 'goodness' from the policy and from the values of a nodes descendants.
-This could be interpreted as a [multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit) problem, for which we have provably optimal methods (eg. [Thompson Sampling](https://en.wikipedia.org/wiki/Thompson_sampling) or )
+And we also want to try the actions we know are best, based on our policy-value function and the results of our search.
+This could be interpreted as a [multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit) problem, for which we have provably optimal methods (eg. [Thompson Sampling](https://en.wikipedia.org/wiki/Thompson_sampling) or the [Upper Confidence Bound algorithm](https://banditalgs.com/2016/09/18/the-upper-confidence-bound-algorithm/)).
+Indeed, AlphaZero uses a variation of the Upper Confidence Bound algorithm to select nodes.

 **Further Reading**:

 - There are some extra details in the AlphaZero-variant of MCTS, for example adding Dirichlet noise to the priors of the child nodes of the root node to [avoid certain pathologies](https://dselsam.github.io/posts/2018-06-06-issues-with-alpha-zero.html).
 For the full details, see the `run_mcts` function in the official AlphaZero Python-based pseudocode (see *Data S1* on the [AlphaZero supplementary materials](https://science.sciencemag.org/content/362/6419/1140/tab-figures-data/) page for full details.
 Or [this gist](https://gist.github.com/sbodenstein/e4027feb52d1da5e90f23828d77774d1#file-alphazero_pseudocode-py-L215)).
 - For a thorough discussion of MCTS in general, see [An Analysis of Monte Carlo Tree Search](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14886), S. James *et al*., 2017.